Accessibility

 Current Work on Accessibility in Evergreen

-2023 public catalogue accessibility review: The Co-op received one-time funding from the BC Public Libraries Branch to review accessibility of all of our public-facing services.
-Sitka’s Evergreen public catalogue will be reviewed in late 2023, with testing by our own NNELS staff.
+2. 2023 public catalogue accessibility review: The Co-op received one-time funding from the BC Public Libraries Branch to review accessibility of all of our public-facing services.
+Sitka’s Evergreen public catalogue was reviewed in late 2023, with testing by our own NNELS staff.
 NNELS staff include a number of staff with lived experience with perceptual or print disabilities, including severe or total impairment of sight.
 NNELS staff have engaged with publishers and e-resource vendors in Canada to provide testing and evaluation of their services, so we are happy to have the opportunity for NNELS staff to bring their testing and evaluation experience to the Co-op’s own services.
-Testing will include a number of key patron workflows in the public catalogue using standard screen reader technologies.
-Any areas for improvement will be shared with the wider Evergreen community for incorporation into developer guidelines and roadmaps.
+Testing included a number of key patron workflows in the public catalogue using standard screen reader technologies.
+Areas for improvement were shared with the wider Evergreen community for incorporation into developer guidelines and roadmaps.

 Evergreen Developer’s Accessibility Guide This guide is intended for use by the wider Evergreen developer community.